 Using Cash App For Bitcoin

 Square’s Cash app lets you instantly buy, sell, store, withdraw, and deposit Bitcoin.
-Thus, Square’s Cash app doubles as a simple Bitcoin exchange and custodial wallet.
+Thus, Square’s Cash app doubles as a Bitcoin exchange and custodial wallet.

 - To buy or sell Bitcoin using Cash App, go to the investing portion of the app, click on Bitcoin, and then hit the buy or sell button.
 Easy.